Become a Healing Patch VolunteerMake a difference in the lives of grieving children and their families

 How can you become a Healing Patch volunteer?

-If you are interested in making a profound difference by becoming a Healing Patch volunteer, please apply online or contact Shalen Steinbugl, Volunteer Coordinator/Grief Specialist, at 814-947-7140.
+If you are interested in making a profound difference by becoming a Healing Patch volunteer, you can apply now or contact Shalen Steinbugl, Volunteer Coordinator/Grief Specialist, at 814-947-7140.

 For a printable version of the volunteer application, click here.